programizer/autogit/README.md

 # git-auto-backup
-Create automatic backups of your repo
+Create automatic backups of your repo.

 ## Usage:
-Create a backup branch in your repo
+Create a backup branch in your repo.
 ```
 git branch backup
 ```